 Preamble: From infrastructures to our everyday playground; from lost traditions to forgotten playgrounds.
 Singapore has changed a lot over the years since it gained independence in 1965.
-In this photostory, I will take you through some of the nostalgic places we have in Singapore as well as the current metropolis city of Singapore.
+In this photostory, I will take you through some of the nostalgic places we have locally since Singapore gained its independence in 1965 to the late 1990s.

 Fort Siloso played an integral part in Singapore's defence during World War II.
 The forts were built to defend Singapore against an invasion by sea from the south.
 However, during the Battle of Singapore in February 1942, the guns were turned 180 degrees inland to fire at Japanese forces approaching Singapore from the north.
 The fort's guns were fired at Japanese positions and troops who were advancing toward the city area from Tengah Airfield.
 The British and local troops who were retreating from the overrun Pasir Laba Battery and heading back to British lines via the sea were mistaken for Japanese troops and fired upon.
 This building is now known as the Surrender Chambers and has a vivid portrayal of the scenes of the British and Japanese surrenders with actual footage of the war being played interactively.
 This is on the upper storey; the ground floor has been turned into a souvenir shop.
 During the Japanese occupation of Singapore, the fort was used as a prisoner-of-war camp.

 One of Singapore's oldest fort owned by the British (in the past) at Fort Siloso, Sentosa.
 These were the guns that protected Singapore in the past.

 Housing in the 1960s